Krustie101/Angular2-Intro/README.md

 A quick starter skeleton version can be found at [Angular2-SpringBoot](https://github.com/Krustie101/Angular2-SpringBoot).

-For now, I want to focus on building angular 2 applications and try to keep the build & module loading process as simple as possible.
+For now, I want to focus on developing angular 2 applications and try to keep the build & module loading process as simple as possible.
+So no webpack or jspm at the moment.

 The main project consists of two sub projects
 - frontend: contains the Angular 2 code
 - backend:  a Maven project that contains the Spring Boot application

+## Quick start

 In order to run the application you will first need to set up the frontend project.
 In order to do so, you first have to follow these steps.